graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 This event contains the Poplar execution report in the ``execution_report`` field.

+.. _using_the_ipu_model:

-Using the IPU_MODEL device
+Using the IPU Model device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-When there is an out of memory situation, it is useful to do the compilation
+If you encounter an out of memory error, it is useful to do the compilation
-using the IPU_MODEL device.
+using the IPU Model device to enable more debugging of the problem.

 Consider the situation in which the event trace is
 being monitored to investigate a graph that creates a tile memory imbalance.
 In
 those instances, running on the IPU will lead to an out of memory exception
 before the actual report is generated, and so it is important to target the
+IPU Model instead of actual hardware.

+..
+TODO what are the "relevant library variables"?

-*IPU_MODEL* over actual hardware. *IPU_MODEL* is an emulator that mimics the
+The IPU Model is an emulator that mimics the IPU
-IPU computational framework on the host device.
-It is functionally equivalent
+computational framework on the host device.
+It is functionally equivalent to the
-to the IPU, but obviously the compute timings will be completely different.
+IPU, but obviously the compute timings will be completely different.
+There are a
-There are a number of ways to target *IPU_MODEL*, but let's assume the previous
+number of ways to target the IPU Model, but let's assume the previous code is in
-code is in the active current directory, and all the pertinent library
+the active current directory, and all the relevant library variables required
-variables required by the IPU are set correctly.
-At the terminal command line,
+by the IPU are set correctly.

-one could then type:
+At the terminal command line, one could then type:

 .. code-block:: console

     $ TF_POPLAR_FLAGS="--use_ipu_model" python basic_graph.py

-See the :ref:`env-var-section` for details about the *TF_POPLAR_FLAGS*
+See the :ref:`env-var-section` for details about the ``TF_POPLAR_FLAGS``
 environment variable.

 .. code-block:: text